 The type of discovery we propose in this paper involves a hierarchal mechanism with M open level controllers in the intra-domains (Fig.4 shows two levels of controllers as an example).
-In order to perform it, the OLC model involves deploying a dynamic discovery hierarchical protocol, which is developed from the LLDP protocol.
+In order to perform this, the OLC model involves deploying a dynamic discovery hierarchical protocol, which is developed from the LLDP protocol.
 As aforementioned, this contains two elements, specifically, a distributed one (DHP1) in the controller's DHP1 subunit and a centralized one (DHP2) in its DHP2 subunit.
 The hierarchical discovery mechanism starts from the controllers in the subnets.
-Firstly, each controller in each subnet in bootstrap time will create a Neighbors topology table. which has the Neighbors_ID, Timestamps_of_packets, which are use to calculate links' latencies with neighbors and hence, identify the best paths, Edge_switch_ID, which is used to identify a subnet's edge switch and the Edge_switch_port, identifying which port is going to which subnet.
-As can be seen in Fig.4 (a), in each subnet the controller in level 1 during phase 1 multicasts its ID and timestamp of packet to the neighbors using one DHP1 message, while there are no messages being sent to the level 2 controller.
+Firstly, each controller in each subnet in bootstrap time will create a Neighbors_topology table which has the fields:

+Neighbors_ID and Timestamps_of_packets, which are used to calculate links latencies with neighbors and hence, identify the best paths;